 What is included in this Fusion Body Art and FX Spectrum Painting Palette?

-The Fusion Body Art Spectrum Palette Tropical Collection by Leanne Courtney includes 6 Fusion Body Art mini Split Cakes: Leanne's Purple Pixie, Summer Days, Leanne's Flower Fairy, Fancy Eyes, Leanne's Rainbow (neon) and Neon Nirvana.
+The Fusion Body Art & FX Spectrum Leanne's Butterfly Palette includes 6 Fusion Body Art mini Split Cakes: Leanne's Lollipop, Berry Butterfly, Berry Pretty, Tink, Leanne's Sunshine and Leanne's Princess.

-What are the dimensions of Fusion Body Art and FX Spectrum Palette Tropical Collection by Leanne Courtney?
+What are the dimensions of the Fusion Body Art & FX Spectrum Leanne's Butterfly Palette?

 The case is approximately 8 3/4" x 2 1/2" x 3/4".
 Each container is approximately 1 1/2" x 1 1/4" x 1/2".
 There are 10 grams of paint in each container.
 The containers are removable to use separately and to make cleaning the palette easier.

-The incredible Leanne Courtney designed this Spectrum Palette for all the color lovers of the world!
-You can paint all sorts of tropical and colorful inspired designs that will pop like crazy and even glow under black light (not all colos in this palette glow under black light).
+The incredible Leanne Courtney designed this Spectrum Butterfly Palette for all of the color lovers of the world!
+You can paint all sorts of tropical and colorful neon/UV inspired designs that will pop like crazy and even glow under black light (not all colors in this palette glow under black light).
 No need to try to find the perfect color combo for your next gig, you have them all here in this beautifully designed painting palette.
-Take them a Rave and be the center of attention wearing these glowing colors.
-Each cake is shorter, shallower and wider than the original Small Spectrum Cakes.
+From butterflies, to roses, fairies and princess crowns, there is nothing that you can't paint with this beautiful palette.
+Take them to a Rave or a music festival and be the center of attention wearing these glowing colors.
+All colors are super bright even under regular lights.
+Each cake is shorter, shallower and wider than the original Fusion Split Cakes.
 Fusion neon paints will not glow in complete darkness, they need to be exposed to black lights to glow, LED black lighst will give you the strongest effect.
 Although artists around the world use these paints to produce amazing face and body art designs, the USA FDA has yet to test these pigments for skin safety so in the USA we are forced to indicate that these paints are only to be used as a special effects products to paint over clothing, prosthethics and other surfaces.
 Fusion Body Art has conducted private testings by specialized labs to determine that these products are indeed safe to be used on the skin, but regulations in the USA still require for us to indicate that they are not to be used on the skin.
 Please know that the FDA usually doesn't test a pigment for safety unless it feels there is a public concern over the safety of the pigment.
 As an example, even though henna and tattoo inks are widely used, the FDA has not yet tested them for skin use, meaning that they are in the same situation as neon "face" paints.
 Based on current regulations any off label use is at the user's discretion.

-How to apply and remove the paint in this Fusion Body Art and FX Spectrum Palette - Tropical Collection by Leanne Courtney?
+How to apply and remove the paint in this Fusion Body Art & FX Spectrum Leanne's Butterfly Palette?

 How to store Fusion Body Art and FX painting products?

 All Fusion Body Art and FX cakes should be stored in a dry and cool place away from a direct source of light.
 This means, don't store your paints in a damp basement, a hot or frigid car, or anywhere that might lead to a paint meltdown or stone cold cake.
 Even while you are working, make sure to keep you paints out of direct sunlight or humid locations.
 Painters should let their paint air dry by leaving the lids off between uses until dry, or store the paint in a case that allows you to transport your cakes without having to lid them.
 Do not store your paint in a refrigerator since it can get contaminated with food allergens and odors.
 When cleaning the surface of your paints, avoid using any fuzzy cloths or chemical products; a clean damp painting sponge is all you need to wipe the surface clean.
 Applying other chemicals like makeup sanitizers, baby wipes that contain perfumes, etc. can alter the chemical composition of your paints and stuff like towel and wet-wipe fuzz might get embedded in your paints.
 We do not recommend speed drying your paints by putting them into a microwave, which could destroy them.
 Instead consider using a food dehydrator, or setting your cakes near a space heater or over a bed of rice (without the paint touching the rice), so that the extra moisture can evaporate or be absorbed.
-Feel free to visit our Jest Paint blog for more detailed instructions on how to paint and what kind of products to use for each occasion.
-Remember, pearl face paints are softer than prime matte colors, so even when brand new, the consistency won't be the same as with your regular colors. .
+Feel free to visit our Jest Paint blog for more detailed instructions on how to paint and what kind of products to use for each occasion. .